 Chapter 1.
-Introduction of BE6 Features
+Introduction of BE6-II Features

-1-1.Features of This Motherboard
+1-1.
+Features of This Motherboard

 The motherboard is designed for a new generation CPUs.
-It supports the Intel SLOT1 structure (Pentium[®] II/III and Celeron[®] processors), up to 768MB of memory, super I/O, and Green PC functions.
+It supports the Intel SLOT1 structure (Pentium[®] II/III and Celeron[TM] processors), up to 768MB of memory, super I/O, and Green PC functions.
 The motherboard provides high performance for server systems and meets the requirements for desktop system for multimedia in the future.

-The BE6 has the HPT366 Ultra ATA/66 Chipset built-in.
-This means, the BE6 will support Ultra ATA/66 IDE devices.
+The BE6-II has the HPT366 Ultra ATA/66 Chipset built-in.
+This means, the BE6-II will support Ultra ATA/66 IDE devices.
 Ultra ATA/66 is the new standard for IDE devices.
 It enhances existing Ultra ATA/33 technology by increasing both performance and data integrity.
 This new high-speed interface doubles the Ultra ATA/33 burst data transfer rate to 66.6 Mbytes/sec.
 The result is maximum disc performance using the current PCI local bus environment.
 Another benefit is, you can connect another four IDE devices in your system either Ultra ATA/33 IDE devices or Ultra ATA/66 IDE devices.
 You will have more flexibility to expand your computer system.

-The BE6 has built-in hardware monitoring functions (you can refer to Appendix C for detailed information), they can monitor and protect your computer insuring a safe computing environment.
-The BE6 also supports both the PS/2 keyboard and PS/2 mouse wake up features (you can refer to section 3-8 for detailed information), letting you easily wake up your system by these devices.
+The BE6-II has built-in hardware monitoring functions (you can refer to $Appendix\ C$ for detailed information), they can monitor and protect your computer insuring a safe computing environment.
+The BE6-II also supports the PS/2 keyboard, PS/2 mouse, password and hot key wake up features (you can refer to section 3-5 for detailed information), letting you easily wake up your system by these devices.
 The motherboard can provide high performance for workstations and meets the requirements for desktop systems for multimedia in the future.